Nanomani/KodiLogMonitor/README.md

 * **Responsive UI**: Optimized display across HD, FHD, and 4K screens.
 * **Light & Dark Themes**: Adapt the interface to your preference and reduce eye strain.
 * **Localization Support**: Multi-language interface with automatic OS language detection.
-* **Robust Log Access**: Handles network logs and connection loss with improved recovery.
+* **Robust Log Access**: Handles network logs and connection loss with improved recovery mechanisms.
 ---

 ### 🎯 What is it for?